 Officers certainly don’t just look at behavioral symptoms when they consider DUI.
 They also look at how you were driving to determine whether you may be intoxicated.

 A number of driving behaviors may indicate the presence of intoxication; these can include wide-radius turns, nearly striking an object or another car, weaving in and out of lanes, slow driving (anything less than 10 MPH under the speed limit), stopping without cause, erratic breaking, inconsistent signaling, slow responses to traffic signals, having your headlights off, and turning illegally.

-If you’ve been arrested for DUI in Kansas or DWI in Missouri, the best thing you can do right now is contact Norton Hare.
+If you’ve been arrested for DUI in Kansas the best thing you can do right now is contact Norton Hare.
 Officers will testify as to the symptoms of intoxication you displayed during your arrest, and you need a solid way to combat that testimony.
 It starts with the right firm.
 Contact us today for a free, no-obligation consultation.